bryhlee/bryhlee.github.io/projects.md

 <div class="project-entry d-flex">
   <div class="align-self-start">
     <h3 class="project-title">Life Manager<span class="badge">In Progress</span></h3>
     <p>A desktop and mobile tool that links to a cloud-based system to manage important dates, set reminders, schedule recurring payments, and plan personal projects.
-Life Manager is inspired by ticket-based project management strategies allowing you to track your work at a professional level and manage it efficiently.
-While most applications sacrifice control and flexibility for intuitive interfaces, Life Manager recognizes the importance in creating powerful software with lots of depth.</p>
+Life Manager is inspired by ticket-based project management strategies and allows you to track, manage, and sort your work efficiently.
+While most applications sacrifice control and flexibility to accomodate for intuitive interfaces, Life Manager recognizes the importance in creating powerful software with depth and appropriate complexity for the task.
+Coincidentally, the task of managing tasks is something that can become swift and efficient given the right toolset.
+That's our philosophy, anyway.</p>
     <ul class="fa-ul">
       <li><span class="fa-li"><i class="far fa-calendar-alt fa-fw"></i></span>In Progress</li>
     </ul>